AkaruiYami/AdventOfCode/D06/README.md

 ```

-The function above create a copy of fishes library since we are going to update the library to avoid changes to the original.
-Then it will update that library for `n=days` times.
-Lastly it will return the sum of the values from the last updated fishes library.
+The function above create a copy of fishes dictionary to avoid changes to the original dictionary.
+Then it will update that dictionary for `n=days` times.
+Lastly it will return the sum of the values from the last updated fishes dictionary.

 [<sup>< main page](../README.md#My-Attempt-in-AoC-2021)